Heidiepa/h6-Upside-Down-Iceberg/README.md

 # h6-Upside-Down-Iceberg

-h6 Upside Down Iceberg
-In Finland, it's legal to use TOR at the time of writing.
-If you reside in another juristiction, laws might be different.
-Obviously, it's illegal to do illegal things in TOR, just like it's illegal to do illegal things anywhere.
-Only do legal things.

-If you reside in a jurisdiction where using TOR is illegal, you obviously can't install it and do the related tasks.
-If you cannot or do not want to do the hands-on darknet tasks, the alternative task is: based on literature only (no hands on tests, no installation), compare anonymous/pseudonymous networks, such as TOR, I2P, Freenet and others.
-How do their goals, technology and other features differ?
-How are they similar?
-Add references.
-Link differences and benefits to technical and architecture aspects.

 ## Read and summarize (briefly, e.g. with some bullets)
 ### Dingledine, Mathewson and Syverson 2004: Tor: The second-generation onion router.
 In USENIX security symposium (jufo level 2).
 Chapter:
 3 Design goals and assumptions